 When we arrived in Kyoto we decided to go to Fushimi Inari, the place with all the gates.
 At the bottom, there was a bunch of street food.
 I had mochi but I can’t remember what kind.
 Anyway, I thought it was ok.
 For actual food I had these fried noodles.
 It had vegetables, egg, etc. I forget what it was called but it was great.

 Now unfortunately, we didn’t plan for it to be as much of a hike as it turned out to be, so we still had all our stuff we packed in our backpacks.
-So overall, that made it pretty difficult (i.e. C was totally fine, P was dying, and I think Q and I were somewhere in between).
+So overall, that made it a little strenuous.
 But I still had a great time and I think everyone else did too.
 It seemed that despite being tired, we were all in a good mood that afternoon, and that made me very glad.

 In terms of how the scenery was, this was definitely one of my favorite things to see.
 This place was a huge network of trails.
 Along the path (both main and side trails), there were obviously a ton of orange gates, but also a bunch of really pretty stone sculptures of dogs, shrines, and more, but I mostly remember the dogs and mini-shrines, because there were so many of them!
 Also, there were these “checkpoints” with buildings where you could buy a drink from a vending machine, get some tea, buy souvenirs, or just sit on a bench and take a break.
 One checkpoint in particular was particularly pleasant.
 There was smoke in the distance which you could see and sort of smell which was nice.
 The smoke came from this grassy area beyond the building that I could only sort of see, but I thought to myself that that area looked really nice too.
 As I was standing there, thinking about how nice this one particular spot was, I remember C taking the words right from my mind and commenting about how nice it was!
 And I was like hell yeah it is, we are totally on the same page about how nice this spot is.

-Before we started climbing up the mountain, Q mentioned that she had a particular mission in mind – to see a cat, as her friend said they saw some out there.
-Well sure enough, we saw at least 3!
+We saw several wild cats while on the hike.
 One was in the distance, one was pretty close, and there was one that P discovered sleeping in a little ball right to the side of the trail!
 It looked really precious.

 We eventually reached the “top.”
 The way down, naturally, was a lot easier.
 Half way down was a “central checkpoint” with like 3-4 shops.
 I got an ice cream, and I forget exactly what flavor it was but I swear the ice cream tasted exactly like a wafer ice cream cone.